karmalinikhil/Hadamard-DCT-Transforms-in-Verilog-/Hadamard_transform/README.md

     4. Adder Logic Execution:

-        The adder logic processes the 4 input elements per clock cycle.
+        The adder logic processes the 4 input elements received from the RAM, providing output elements each iteration.

-        This step continues for 4 clock cycles, ensuring all 16 input elements are processed.
+        This step continues unitl all the input matrix elements are processed.

         As a result, the logic outputs the entire 4x4 Hadamard transformed matrix, one row at a time.

 # Key Highlights